Pullusb/greasepencil-addon/README.md

 Blender addon - Extra tools for Grease Pencil.

-# Note : This addon is now bundled in Blender (starting at 2.91).
+# Note : This addon is bundled directly in Blender (starting at 2.91).

+**This repository is the developpement version (Usually stable)**

+You can install this version side by side with the official one (check version number for the most recent).
+Just activate only one of the two otherwise you'll get an error

 ## [Download latest](https://github.com/Pullusb/greasepencil-addon/archive/master.zip)